Related Links

 Earth is protected and kept warm by our atmosphere, which is made up of several layers.
 Visible sunlight penetrates easily through the atmosphere and warms Earth's surface.
 Earth's surface then emits invisible infrared radiation back.
 As the radiation moves up, layer by layer, through the atmosphere, some is absorbed by each layer.
 Each layer of air sends some of the energy it has absorbed back toward Earth, and some upward to higher layers.
 As you go higher, the atmosphere gets thinner and colder.
 Eventually, the energy reaches a layer so thin that radiation can escape into space.
 Adding more carbon dioxide to a layer allows that layer to absorb more radiation or heat energy.
 So the layers from which most of the heat energy used to leave Earth become warmer, sending more of the heat energy back to Earth.
 This means that the energy can't leave Earth until it reaches even higher, thinner, layers, which are colder and therefore cannot send as much heat back to the Earth.
 The planet, as a whole, then takes in more energy than it emits, meaning it gets warmer.

-When CO2 dissolves in seawater, it forms carbonic acid, which releases hydrogen ions into the solution.
+When CO2 dissolves in seawater, it forms carbonic acid.
 This reaction is shown in Equation 1.

 Equation 1: